froyog/css-rgb2hex/README.md

 # css-rgb2hex package

 ### Description
-A userful package if you're really bad at  conveting.
+A userful package if you're really bad at converting rgb color to hex color.

 ### Usage
 1. Highlight the rgb expression you would like to convert